 There’s a lot to choose from when looking for the best smartphones for photographers.
 One of the first things to decide is whether you want an iPhone or an Android…

-Android is the operating system used by all manufacturers except Apple.
-Smartphones by Samsung, Google, OnePlus, Sony, Huawei, Honor, Xiaomi, Oppo, Nokia, Motorola and more all use the Android operating system.
-Apple alone uses iOS for their iPhone smartphones.
+Android is the operating system used by all manufacturers except Apple: they alone use iOS for their iPhone smartphones.
+Samsung, Google, OnePlus, Sony, Huawei, Honor, Xiaomi, Oppo, Nokia, Motorola and others all use the Android operating system in theirs.

 All smartphone manufacturers claim that theirs are great for photographers, but how do the specs of the two systems compare, and which should the discerning photographer look for?
 Let’s find out…